aakash-kalmady/aakash-kalmady/README.md

 - 📫 Contact me at **arkalmady@gmail.com**

 - 🌊 I love **traveling, playing tennis, dancing, weightlifting, hanging out with friends, and learning new things!**

-- ⚡ Fun fact **I'm on a Bollywood-fusion dance team and I'm very passionate about Bhangra!**